radditude/fotdiles/README.md

 ## Directory

 - asdf: global config for the `asdf` language version manager
-- bin: everything in here gets loaded into my `$PATH`, so this is where I keep small one off scripts and CLI tools.
+- bin: everything in here gets loaded into my `$PATH`, so this is where I keep little one off scripts and CLI tools
-- fotdiles: utilities for installation and updates that get called by `fotdiles.sh`
+- fotdiles: scripts that get called by `bin/fotdiles` during installation and updates
-- git: git and hub-related functions and aliases
+- functions: a place to keep shared utility functions
 - homebrew: Brewfile, etc
+- iterm2: iterms settings and defaults
+- macos: useful macos defaults
+- todo: config and plugins for the todo.txt CLI
+- vscode: vscode settings
-- zsh: zsh and oh-my-zsh config
+- zsh: shell config

-## Usage
+## Usage (buyer beware, etc)

 Clone: